strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md

 ![](attachments/five.PNG)

 You will be greeted with an installation key menu.
 Select from the drop down menu the description you created earlier for your installation key.
-Click **"Select"**
+Click **"Select"**.

 ![](attachments/six.PNG)